 No later than March 31st, the Principal shall conduct a meeting with the parents and teacher(s) to review the student's progress.
 At this time, a tentative decision should be made.
-A final decision regarding retention judged to be in the best interest of the child will be made by the Principal by June 1st.
-Parents will be notified in writing of this decision.
+A final decision regarding retention judged to be in the best interest of the child wouldwill be made by the Principal by June 1st.
+Parents will be notified, in writing with a copy to the Superintendent, of this decision.
 The Superintendent shall receive a copy of the written notification.
 If the student scheduled to be retained successfully completes the full summer school basic skills program, or a similar pre-approved program, a re-evaluation of the student's status will be made upon completion of the program.